Accessibility Statement

 Problems with the website:

-• Some pages do not have correct HTML structure — for example, errors related to labels and ARIA attributes.
+• Some pages do not have a correct HTML structure.
+For example, there are errors related to labels and ARIA attributes.

-• The website does not respect user settings for colours, meaning dark mode and similar preferences cannot be used.
+• The website does not respect the user’s color settings, which means, for example, that dark mode cannot be used.

 • There are PDF files that are not accessible.